seap-udea/pryngles-public/README.md

 - **0.6.x versions**:

+  - 0.6.0 is the official release version, after paper acceptance and arXiv submission.
-  - Updated information about paper and ACL code.
-0.6.0, Official release.
+  - Updated information about paper in the arXiv and ACL code.

 - **0.5.x versions**: